XiYangEcon/XiYangEcon.github.io/index.md

 - I will present at the Society of Labor Economist Annual Meeting (SOLE) in May of 2024.
 - I will attend the American Real Estate and Urban Economics Association (AREUEA) National Meeting in May of 2024.
 - My research received grant from the U.S. Social Security Administration (SSA) funded as part of the Retirement and Disability Research Consortium [[RDRC]](https://rdrc.wisc.edu/projects).
-- I will visit UC Berkley the fall of 2024.
+- I will visit Institute for Research on Labor and Employment (IRLE) at UC Berkley the fall of 2024.

 <br/>